exercism/julia/exercises/concept/cater-waiter/.docs/instructions.md

 Some guests have allergies and additional dietary restrictions.
 These ingredients need to be tagged/annotated for each dish so that they don't cause issues.

-Implement the `tag_special_ingredients(<dish>)` function that takes a `tuple` with the dish name in the first position, and a `vector` or `set` of ingredients for that dish in the second position.
+Implement the `tag_special_ingredients(dish)` function that takes a `Tuple` with the dish name in the first position, and a `Vector` or `Set` of ingredients for that dish in the second position.
-Return the dish name followed by the `set` of ingredients that require a special note on the dish description.
+Return the dish name followed by the `Set` of ingredients that require a special note on the dish description.
-Dish ingredients inside a `vector` may or may not have duplicates.
+Dish ingredients inside a `Vector` may or may not have duplicates.
  For the purposes of this exercise, all allergens or special ingredients that need to be labeled are in the `SPECIAL_INGREDIENTS` constant.

 ```julia-repl